• Skip to primary navigation

 Ingredients

-• 1 tablespoon lemon zest from about 1 medium lemon
+• 2 tablespoon (2 tablespoons) lemon zest from about 2 medium lemons

 Powdered Sugar Coating